joepie91/python-whois/README.md

 ## Important update notes

+*2.3.0 and up*: Python 3 support was fixed.
+Creation date parsing for contacts was fixed; correct timestamps will now be returned, rather than unformatted ones - if your application relies on the broken variant, you'll need to change your code.
+Some additional parameters were added to the `net` and `parse` methods to facilitate NIC handle lookups; the defaults are backwards-compatible, and these changes should not have any consequences for your code.
+Thai WHOIS parsing was implemented, but is a little spotty - data may occasionally be incorrectly split up.
+Please submit a bug report if you run across any issues.

 *2.2.0 and up*: The internal workings of `get_whois_raw` have been changed, to better facilitate parsing of WHOIS data from registries that may return multiple partial matches for a query, such as `whois.verisign-grs.com`.
 This change means that, by default, `get_whois_raw` will now strip out the part of such a response that does not pertain directly to the requested domain.
 If your application requires an unmodified raw WHOIS response and is calling `get_whois_raw` directly, you should use the new `never_cut` parameter to keep pythonwhois from doing this post-processing.
 As this is a potentially breaking behaviour change, the minor version has been bumped.

 ## It doesn't work!